 - Absolutely no logging of connection data, IP addresses, bandwidth used, or traffic

 - Apps don’t allow for much manual fiddling for power users.

 ExpressVPN is one of the fastest VPNs you can find, and it delivers incredibly strong privacy features to boot.
 The service is extremely easy to use, as well, as anyone can sign up and log in with just a few clicks, no matter which device they use (PC, Mac, iPhone, Android, etc.) or their level of experience with VPNs.
 All it takes to keep your identity safe is a few seconds to join ExpressVPN, everything else happens quietly in the background.

-CyberGhost delivers one of the fastest VPN experiences in the world, and it’s incredibly easy to use and offers smart privacy features, too.
+CyberGhost delivers one of the fastest VPN experiences, and it’s incredibly easy to use and offers smart privacy features, too.
 CyberGhost runs on nearly every device imaginable, from iPhones and iPads to Android devices, PCs, Fire TV, and Macs.
-As soon as you sign up you’ll be able to access CyberGhost’s large network of over 3,300 servers in 60 countries, all with unlimited data and no restrictions on download speeds or traffic types.
+As soon as you sign up you’ll be able to access CyberGhost’s large network of over 5,500 servers in 80 countries, all with unlimited data and no restrictions on download speeds or traffic types.